Clinical Excellence

 BICU Sr

 The BWH neurology ICU senior resident assists in the care of critically ill neurology patients.
-The team includes a junior (NM1) resident, the NM2 senior resident, a stroke/ICU fellow, and the neurocritical care attending.
-There is no call responsibility, but the NM2 resident rounds on the ICU patients every other weekend.
+The team includes a junior (NM1) resident, nurse practitioners, the NM2 senior resident, a neurocritical care fellow, and the neurocritical care attending.
+There is no call responsibility, but the NM2 resident is on service every other weekend.

 Pediatrics/Children's Hospital